 We've looked at the challenges, so let's look at the goals.
 Designers aren't complicated creatures; all we want is:

-- Centralized storage for all design files plus an easy way to search and find the right file within seconds;
+- Centralized storage for all design files, plus an easier way to search and find the right file within seconds

-DAM is the single-source-of-true to all design files
+DAM is the single-source-of-truth for all design files

-Have you ever worked for a company where every team member stored their digital files in a different place?
-Frustrating, isn't it, searching through online storage systems and offline hard drives looking for one particular asset while watching your colleagues use the wrong files over and over again?
+Have you ever worked for a company where every team member stored their files in a different place?
+Frustrating, isn't it, searching through online storage platforms and messy desktops looking for that one file while watching your colleagues use the wrong files over and over again?

 A secure, centralized cloud-based storage solution can put a stop to these frustrations.
 By organizing assets based on a taxonomy structure, DAM makes it a whole lot easier to find files using filters, tags and other advanced search methods.